affansheikh0848/C-Programming-Lab/README.md

 # C-Programming-Lab
-##
+## Basic C programs and lab exercises
-Basic C programs and lab exercises
+C programming provides the foundation for many modern languages.
+It is fast and efficient